rierjarv/wp-curriculum/phaseI/content.md

 - incorporate learning of tech concepts into the Phase I curriculum
 - add ToC
 - see video https://wordpress.tv/2022/11/17/wordpress-6-1-exploration/ on whether it's suitable for Phase I
+- incorporate wordpress courses into phase I and phase II, with testing in online editor (gutenberg) https://learn.wordpress.org/courses/